SimWrapper

 • The base folder for a dashboard is the folder you are viewing, not the dashboard template folder.

-5. More details on visualizations and their YAML files
+5. More on YAML filenames

 Here is an example YAML config file for a link-volume summary: